Adalene "Nene" Spivy

 Adalene “Nene” Spivy has led the Children’s Science Center since 2010, during which the Center has served over 150,000 children, families and educators through community outreach programs and at its first operating site at Fair Oaks Mall that opened in 2015.
 Nene oversees all aspects of the Center operations and leads the effort to build the future science center on donated land in Dulles, Virginia.
 As an engineer, MBA, and non-profit leader, Nene brings a diverse range of experience including systems and process engineering, new product development, and general management for technology businesses; fundraising, advocacy, strategic planning, volunteer management, and board development for non-profits; and 14 years working in the children’s museum industry.
 Nene is a 2009 graduate of Leadership Fairfax, a past President of the Junior League of Northern Virginia, a past Chair of Fairfax County’s Community Action Advisory Board, and served in multiple board leadership roles with Discovery Creek Children’s Museum.
 Nene holds a BS in Industrial Engineering from Virginia Tech and MBA from the University of Virginia Darden School of Business.
 Nene lives in Vienna, Virginia with her husband and three children.

-As Director of Lab Operations, Dave Lin directs all day to day operations and personnel for the Children’s Science Center Lab at Fair Oaks.
+As Director of Experience, Dave Lin is charged with making all experiences excellent – specifically safe, friendly, educational, and fun.
 Dave has significant experience in operations and management and has worked extensively with both children and adults in both formal and informal education settings.
 He is a committed community leader, serving in roles ranging from coaching and administration of youth athletics to sitting on the boards of several non-profit organizations.
 Dave’s most recent professional experience was at the National Aquarium, in Washington, DC, as Director of Operations.
 Prior to that role, he worked as a General Education and Advanced Academic Placement Teacher with Fairfax County Public Schools, and he previously served as an Assistant State’s Attorney in Cook County, Illinois.
 His professional and volunteer career have given him a broad base of experience in organizational administration, management, fund-raising, event planning, and volunteer coordination.
 Dave holds a Bachelor of Arts degree in Political Science from the University of Illinois at Urbana-Champaign, a Juris Doctor degree from DePaul University College of Law in Chicago, Illinois, and a Master of Education degree in Elementary Education from Marymount University in Arlington, Virginia.

 Michael Tillman supports daily operations and oversight of the STEM education team members at the Children’s Science Center Lab.
 Michael brings decades of experience in designing, developing new businesses and implementing effective teams.
 As an entrepreneur with deep roots in technology development, Michael has been a founding partner and Senior Executive of three different startup companies in the fields of Electronic Commerce, Electronic Payments, Data Security, and Software and Sensor integration.
 Michael is also a social entrepreneur and helped establish Cue Camp Virginia, a non-profit camp for Deaf and Hard of Hearing Kids and their families.
 Most recently, he has served as President of AcceleGroup LLC, a partnership formed to discover, invest in and commercialize usable research and development being performed in university or government research labs.
 Previously, Michael held executive positions at America Online, Compaq, Nortel and Verizon.
 Michael is an avid community volunteer serving as both an Assistant Scoutmaster and First Robotics League Coach in addition to two years of service to the Children’s Science Center.
 Michael has a BS in Marketing Management from Virginia Tech.